 So how does one wash away the green envy?

-Start by counting blessings.
+Start by counting one's blessings.
 Then pour a bucket of gratitude over your heart for all these blessings.
-God willing, the green envy will turn the heart's color beautiful again.
+Continue with accepting that we have all been given different circumstances by God.
+Finally, we pray for humility.
+God-willing, the green envy will turn the heart's color beautiful again.

 I am Maria!
 I publish a new blog post every Monday and Friday, two of my favorite days!
 If you want to learn more about my journey, my book "Touched by Grace: The Journey" will be released this winter through Amazon and Barnes & Noble.